Royal Caribbean International

 Royal Caribbean Ships

 OnboardRoyal Caribbean operates one of cruising's most intriguing fleets.
-Ships range from mid-sized, middle-aged ships which -- like Majesty of the Seas, for instance -- have received major updates, and state-of-the-art and on-the-cusp mega-ships, such as Freedom of the Seas, with its surf park and boxing ring.
+Ships range from mid-sized, middle-aged ships which -- like Majesty of the Seas, for instance -- have received major updates, and state-of-the-art and on-the-cusp mega-ships, such as Freedom of the Seas, with its surf park and boxing ring -- to the two biggest ships in the world -- Oasis of the Seas and sister ship Allure of the Seas.

 While not gourmet, Royal Caribbean's food is usually good enough to please most of their passengers.
 Royal Caribbean ships offer the choice of traditional two-seating dining schedule or flexible dining for dinner, with open seating in the dining room for breakfast and lunch.
 Passenger who opt for "My Time Dining" have to pre-pay gratuities.
 Passengers can now pre-book tables in the main dining room online before they cruise.